rashika-dabas/rashika-dabas.github.io/Readme.md

 # Profile Summary
 Data Scientist with a passion for turning data into insights.
-Skilled in Python, SQL and Cloud Computing (Azure, Fabric, GCP, AWS, Snowflake, Databricks and Salesforce).
+Skilled in Python, SQL and Cloud Computing (Microsoft Azure, Microsoft Fabric, GCP, AWS, Snowflake, Databricks and Salesforce).
 Proven collaborator with a drive for innovation.
 Ready to tackle challenging projects and deliver impactful results!

 # My Journey